 Via the LODE LA-ICP-MS laboratory housed within the Museum’s Imaging and Analysis Centre, we have a focus on developing a world-class mineral analytical facility to deliver important solutions to industry problems.

-Winning th 1C6A e Measurements in Action Award from the Institution of Engineering and Technology for 'Lazer ablation analysis for enhanced discovery of buried mineral resources'.
+Winning the Measurements in Action Award from the Institution of Engineering and Technology for 'Lazer ablation analysis for enhanced discovery of buried mineral resources'.

 New projects will be developed with graduate and postgraduate level students.